China says 80% of population have had Covid-19, as millions travel for Lunar New Year - Local News 8

 His claim came amid concerns the travel rush that takes place around the Lunar New Year holiday period — sometimes dubbed the ‘world’s largest human migration’ — could spread the virus to the countryside and cause a second wave of infections.

-But Wu, speaking on his personal social media account, said this scenario was unlikely as so many people had already caught it.
+But Wu, speaking on his personal social media account, said this scenario was unlikely as so many people had already been infected.

 “In the next two to three months, the possibility of a large-scale Covid-19 rebound or a second wave of infections across the country is very small,” Wu said.